Postgraduate Course: Introductory Applied Machine Learning (INFD11005)

 - Describe the various techniques covered in the syllabus and where they fit within the structure of the discipline.

-- Critically compare, contrast and evaluate the different ML techniques in terms of their applicability to different Machine Learning problems.
+- Students should be able to critically compare, contrast and evaluate the different ML techniques in terms of their applicability to different Machine Learning problems.

 - Given a data set and problem students should be able to use appropriate software to apply these techniques to the data set to solve the problem.